Ghost Lights

 where shadows hesitate,

-then loses its nerve on the plaster.
+and loses its nerve on the plaster.

 It is worse after Christmas,

-when the lights come down,
+when the lights come down

-and the year resumes its ordinary walls—
+and the year resumes

-the wires knotted and put away.
+the wires knotted, put away.

-You can still feel them—
+You can still feel them,

-ghost-light tucked behind your eyes—
+ghost-light tucked behind your eyes,

-but they come home
+but they come home again

 when the lights do.

-When both are gone,
+And when both are gone,

-the house remembers
+the house remembers emptiness—

 the neighbor’s wind chime